mathieu-celerier/kinova-ball-balancing-rl/docs/getting-started.md

 ```

 `global_overrides` applies to every run in the set after the base config is loaded and before presets or per-run overrides are merged.

+The `runs:` list can also contain string references to other training-set YAML files, as long as each referenced file contains exactly one run. `config/training_sets/joint_randomization_ablation.yaml` uses this pattern to point at the extracted one-run configs.

 Each training set can declare a default stop policy, and each run can override it: